fal-ai/dbt-fal/docs/write_jupyter_notebook.md

 # }
 ```

-And finally, just reference these objects as you would in a regular fal script, from the `faldbt` object:
+Reference these objects as you would in a regular fal script, from the `faldbt` object:

 ```py
 sentiments = faldbt.source('results', 'ticket_data_sentiment_analysis')